 Last, non-clumping litter creates less dust.
 This characteristic is important for cats or humans in the house that may have respiratory issues.
 Litter dust can be irritable for the eyes, nose, ears, and respiratory system.

-Particularly sensitive cats can be turned off by high volumes of dust, creating an aversion to the litter box.
+Susceptible cats can be turned off by high volumes of dust, creating an aversion to the litter box.

 As you can see, there are many benefits to non-clumping litter.
 Buying seemingly more convenient products for our pets is not always what's best.
 Always do your research before buying products for your furry friend.